GrantS2S/website/content/integrations/takealot/_order.md

 ---
 title: "Raise orders"
-subtitle: "Sync orders from your ecommerce sales channel(s) to Sage 100 Evolution"
+subtitle: "Sync lead time orders from Takealot to Stock2Shop which will then be processed into your ERP / Accounting System"
 imageDestop: "/images/a03.png"
 imageDestopWidth: "1007"
 imageMobile: "/images/a003.png"
 buttonTextMobile: "See how it works"
 buttonHrefMobile: "/"
-source: "sage-100-evolution"
+source: "takealot"
 type: "source-content"
 headless: true
-weight: 3
+weight: 2
 ---